Eq. Tower

 Eq.
 Tower is a residential building in Melbourne, Victoria, Australia.

 The skyscraper is developed by ICD Property group in conjunction with Sino-Ocean Land and designed by architect Elenberg Fraser.
-Launched in 2013, the project received approval by the then-Planning Minister Matthew Guy in February, 2014.
+Launched in 2013, the project received approval by the then-Planning Minister Matthew Guy in February 2014.
 Designed to accommodate 633 apartment dwellings, the residential skyscraper reaches a height of 202.7 metres (665 feet) and comprises 63 floors.

 Construction on Eq. commenced in February 2015, before topping-out in October 2016.
-The project was scheduled to be completed by June 2017; it was completed a month early in May of that year.
-It is one of the tallest buildings in Melbourne.
+The project, scheduled to be completed by June 201, was completed a month early in May.
+It is the 29th tallest building in Melbourne as of 2025.